NFDI4BIOIMAGE/training/_sources/tags/omero.md

 ## OMERO for microscopy research data management

-By Thomas Zobel, Sarah Weischner, Jens Wendt
+Thomas Zobel, Sarah Weischner, Jens Wendt

 A use case example from the Münster Imaging Network

 Tags: NFDI4BioImage, omero, research data management

+Content type: publication

 [https://analyticalscience.wiley.com/do/10.1002/was.0004000267/](https://analyticalscience.wiley.com/do/10.1002/was.0004000267/)